 - Maintaining Certification

 - Completion of 1.2 CEUs (core and related) in every two-year reporting period (first reporting period would be 1st January 2022 to 31st December 2023)

 As of January 2022, Building Water System Operator certification will be required in some parts of BC.
 Please confirm certification requirements with your local jurisdiction.

-For more information on the BWS certification, please contact the EOCP office.
+For more information on the BWS and other EOCP certifications, please click here.